 What kinds of adoption do you specialize in handling?

 Our office represents clients most often in private placement Independent Adoptions (that is where the birth parents choose the adoptive parents and place the baby directly with the adoptive parents usually at the time of the baby’s discharge from the hospital).
-We also represent clients who are adopting through licensed adoption agencies.
+We also represent clients who are adopting through licensed adoption agencies, stepparent and second parent adoptions, and adult adoptions.

 We handle collaborative placements which combine the best features of Independent and Agency adoptions often without the drawbacks of traditional Agency adoptions.
 We represent birth mothers and adoptive couples throughout the United States.
 We also handle the readoption of children adopted in foreign countries whose parents seek to obtain California issued birth certificates for them.
 My office also handles Stepparent and Adult adoptions too.